MettaSurendhar/express-api-boilerplate/README.md

-# Boilerplate - reusable code template
+# Express API Boilerplate - reusable code template

 This directory contains the foundational structure for an Express.js API, including controllers, routes, and validators.
 The code is modularized for ease of maintenance and scalability.